samchungy/zod-openapi/README.md

 <br>

 > [!TIP]
 > Zod v4 support is available via `zod-openapi@beta`.
 Please read the [documentation](https://github.com/samchungy/zod-openapi/blob/v4-stash/docs/v5.md) for more information.
-A codegen will be available on release to help you migrate if you wish to wait.
+A codemod will be available on release to help you migrate if you wish to wait.

 ## Installation